ramkumarpj/sql-challenge/README.md

 * Open a Query Tool for EmployeeDB database
 * Run EmployeeSQL/EmployeeDB_DDL.sql to create the tables
 * Import data into each table from files under EmployeeSQL/data
 * Open EmployeeSQL/EmployeeDB_Analysis.sql using Query Tool and run the SQL queries to analyze the data

+# Disclaimer
+This repo was published for educational purpose only.
+Copyright 2023-2024 edX Boot Camps LLC.
+All rights reserved.